MeriemTerki/SQL-Projects-Portfolio/README.md

 ## 1. Video Game Analysis Project

 ### Introduction
-Video games have become a significant part of the entertainment industry, with a global market projected to be worth more than $300 billion by 2027.
  This project aims to explore and analyze the top-selling video games between 1977 and 2020, shedding light on trends, critical reception, and user preferences.
-The dataset used in this project consists of information on game sales, including the number of copies sold, and reviews data, including critic and user scores.

 ### Dataset
 The dataset used in this project is sourced from the gaming industry, focusing on the top 400 best-selling video games.
 It comprises two tables: `game_sales` and `reviews`.
 The `game_sales` table contains information about the games, including the name, platform, publisher, developer, copies sold, and release year.
 The `reviews` table includes critic and user scores for each game.